 What if I’m too uncomfortable to sleep?

 One good idea is to gather leaves or moss and create a foundation prior to pitching the tent.
-In addition to this, encourage your students to spend a few nights in their sleeping bag at home in order to get used to it.
+In addition to this, encourage your students to spend a few nights in their sleeping bags at home in order to get used to it.
 They might feel a bit silly about it, but it is the best way to get them accustomed to the constraints involved.

 Preparation is king

 Choosing the right campsite is vital.
 You might opt for somewhere relatively enclosed, such as a National Park, as these are often fully staffed.
-Alternatively, organising your trip through an experienced company can work well.
+Alternatively, organizing your trip through an experienced company can work well.